-- InSite Editor supports the editing of content directly on the rendered page.
-Regular Content Server users can make quick edits in context, while infrequent users can accomplish their work without having to learn the Content Server interface.
+- InSite Interface allows users to preview, edit, add, remove, replace, and position content directly on a rendered page.
+Regular Content Server users can make quick edits in context, while infrequent users can accomplish their work without having to learn the Content Server interface. - FCKEditor is a popular third-party WYSIWYG HTML editor from Frederico Caldeira Knabben.
+It is the default WYSIWYG editor in the FirstSite II sample site.